At the time of our last full, published article, 27 of the 139 plumbing

 When comparing prices, make sure companies supply quotes on exactly the

 same job, using the same fixture models.
-If you need to consult with several
+If you need to consult several

-companies before you can decide exactly what you want done, give each company
+companies before you can determine exactly what you want done, give each

 Even for small jobs, it makes sense to get multiple quotesas long as you

-can do so easily by phone, as you can for many jobs.
+can do so easily by phone or email.

-Getting plumbers to come to your home to bid isnt easy, and companies
+Getting plumbers to visit your home to bid isnt easy, and companies dont

-dont always show up when promised.
-We suggest that you set up more visits
+always show up when promised.
+We suggest that you set up more visits than

-than you need.
-Then, when you have enough quotes, cancel the remaining
+you need.
+Then, when you have enough quotes, cancel the remaining appointments.

 Our Ratings Tables also report each companys minimum charge for a